Common Respiratory Virus Vulnerability Identified – Healing Practice

 Virus protein undermines protective mechanism of cells

 Respiratory viruses such as the SARS-CoV-2 coronavirus, human respiratory syncytial virus (RSV) and influenza viruses can cause severe inflammatory reactions in the body.
 According to a recent study, these viruses have a protein that protects them from the natural defense mechanisms of human cells.
-However, this protein could also represent a common vulnerability.
+However, this protein might also represent a common vulnerability.

 Researchers at Washington State University’s College of Veterinary Medicine (USA) have discovered a potential vulnerability shared by respiratory viruses that override immune mechanisms.
 According to the current study, a protein that the virus uses to protect itself from the body’s immune system represents a promising target.
 The research results were recently published in the journal “Race” presents.